-Acquisition of Portfolio Assets of the Legacy Funds
+Acquisition of Portfolio Assets of Fund II and Fund III

-We anticipate that our acquisition of the Legacy Funds' portfolio assets in exchange for shares of our common stock will generally be tax free to us and the Legacy Funds.
-As a result, our initial adjusted basis in the Legacy Funds' portfolio assets will be equal to the Legacy Funds' adjusted basis in such assets immediately prior to our acquisition of such assets increased by any gain recognized by the Legacy Funds as a result of such transaction.
+We anticipate that our acquisition of Fund II's and Fund III's portfolio assets in exchange for shares of our common stock will generally be tax free to us and Fund II and Fund III.
+As a result, our initial adjusted basis in Fund II's and Fund III's portfolio assets will be equal to Fund II's and Fund III's adjusted basis in such assets immediately prior to our acquisition of such assets increased by any gain recognized by Fund II and Fund III as a result of such transaction.
 Such adjusted basis will be used in determining the amount of our taxable gain or loss upon a sale or other disposition of such assets.
 We anticipate that such assets may have built-in gain (i.e., assets whose fair market value exceeds our tax basis at the time we acquire them) on the date of acquisition.
 To the extent such gain is recognized by us upon a sale or other disposition such assets, we will be required to distribute such gain to our shareholders in order to eliminate our liability for corporate-level U.S. federal income tax on such gain and possibly to maintain our qualification as a RIC.
 Investors will be subject to tax on the distribution even though such gain accrued prior to our acquisition of such assets and even though the distribution effectively represents a return of their investment.

-In addition, to the extent that any beneficial owner of interests in the Legacy Funds on the date of our acquisition of the Legacy Funds' portfolio assets is a C corporation (a "corporate partner"), we will be required to pay a corporate-level tax on the net amount of any such built-in gains attributable to the corporate partners that we recognize during the ten-year period (or shorter applicable period) beginning on the date of acquisition.
+In addition, to the extent that any beneficial owner of interests in Fund II or Fund III on the date of our acquisition of Fund II's and Fund III's portfolio assets is a C corporation (a "corporate partner"), we will be required to pay a corporate-level tax on the net amount of any such built-in gains attributable to the corporate partners that we recognize during the ten-year period (or shorter applicable period) beginning on the date of acquisition.
 Alternatively, we may make a special election to cause the gain to be recognized at the time of the acquisition.
-In that event, the Legacy Funds would be required to recognize such built-in gain as if a proportionate share of such Funds' assets were sold at the time of the acquisition.
+In that event, Fund II and/or Fund III would be required to recognize such built-in gain as if a proportionate share of such Funds' assets were sold at the time of the acquisition.
 We do not anticipate making this election at this time.
 Any corporate-level built-in gain tax is payable at the time the built-in gains are recognized (which generally will be the years in which the built-in gain assets are sold in a taxable transaction).
 The amount of this tax will vary depending on the assets that are actually sold by us in this 10-year period (or shorter applicable period), the actual amount of net built-in gain or loss present in those assets as of the acquisition date and effective tax rates.
 The payment of any such corporate-level tax on built-in gains will be a company expense that will be borne by all shareholders (not just any former corporate partners) and will reduce the amount available for distribution to shareholders.